Tanzania’s Zantel acquired by Millicom for $1 plus debt obligations

 (Source: BuddeComm based on various sources)

-- Bharti Airtel cancels sale of mobile tower assets in Tanzania;
+- Bharti Airtel sells mobile tower assets in Tanzania to American Tower Corporation;

 - Smile Communications contracts Ericsson to manage LTE infrastructure;